andreyorst/fennel-conditions/doc/init.md

 runtime error: condition "condition-object" was thrown with the following arguments: 42 stack traceback...
 ```

+Errors derive from both `:fennel-conditions/error` and
+`:fennel-conditions/condition`, and can be catched with any of these
+handlers.

 ### Examples
 Error is thrown a Lua if not handled, thus can be caught with